Sprouted Quinoa Pancakes

 My food philosophy (which I apply to life in general) is if you’re going to do something, do it right, and do it the best you can.
 With food, I like to encourage people to imagine how food was prepared even just 100 years ago (or today in certain cultures) and mimic that.
 Choose the best and do it well!

 As long as you have a blender, these pancakes come together without breaking a sweat.
-There is a little prep work involved, that being to soak your quinoa at least 8, preferably 24, hours before making the pancakes.
-(I keep a jar of soaked, fermented quinoa in my fridge all the time for quick access.
-Comment below if you’d like a post written about my grain prep!)
+There is a little prep work involved, that being to soak your quinoa at least 8, preferably 24, hours before making the pancakes (I keep a jar of soaked, fermented quinoa in my fridge all the time for quick access).

 But the moment you break your fork through, those pancakes draw you back.
 The light, slightly spongy texture created from those superfoods brings all of that nutty flavor and aroma back to you.